Lorenzo3024it/GTA-IV-Native-Extended/README.md

 **Subclasses:**
 - **Cheats** → Activates in-game cheats using `CheatIndex` enum and can reset the “TimeCheated” stat.
 - **DeletionList** → Manages entity cleanup lists using both native and non-native methods.
-Non-native ones are recommended, as they allow parallel, independent lists.
+Non-native ones are recommended, as they allow parallel, independent lists.  ---> Temporarily removed <---

 ---